joshwood/iRiverLevels-ionic/README.md

 $ grunt server
 ```
 This will start a local server on port 9000.
 Any changes made to files in the `www` directory will automatically be reloaded into the browser.

+Another option would be to simply open the platforms/ios/ionicRiverLevels.xcodeproj file.
+This should launch xcode